 Psychological trauma usually occurs after a particularly distressing event or a series of enduring events.
 The result of this can lead you to feel totally overwhelmed and unable to cope.
 The traumatic event can be so severe that symptoms include flashbacks and insomnia.
 Depending on the severity of the trauma, it may result in Post Traumatic Stress Disorder (PTSD).
 The cause of the trauma can result from an accident, injury abuse, prolonged domestic or physical violence or a bereavement.

-Relationships are an important part of our lives which can bring us a great deal of happiness and fulfilment.
-Strong connections with our loved ones, friends and work colleagues allow us to be at our healthiest and most productive and, offer an important source of advice, guidance, love and support.
+Conflict, inability to communicate, loss of intimacy, affairs, loss of sexual contact, sexual difficulties, loss of direction or an unexpected crisis.
+Relationships are an important part of our lives and can bring us a great deal of happiness and fulfilment and allow us to be at our healthiest and most productive.
 Sometimes our most meaningful relationships break down, leaving us feeling lonely, isolated and unsure of ourselves.
 A relationship may not be meeting our expectations and leave us unhappy and unsatisfied.